dotnet/msbuild/documentation/specs/static-graph.md

 **OPEN ISSUE:** Are there other "build dimensions" similar to cross-targeting?
 Cross-targeting has a well-known pattern, but there may be others.
 Like runtime id (e.g. win10, win8, osx, linux14, linux16, etc), which give TFM x RID combinations.
 We wouldn't want to teach the engine how to handle each type of build dimension.
 Even if we have to hardcode details about certain build dimensions (to avoid having a ton of sdk writers to change), should we bother designing a way in which sdk writers can declare how new build dimensions affect the graph?
 To avoid adding more and more coupling to build logic?

 **OPEN ISSUE:** What about MSBuild calls which pass in global properties not on the ProjectReference?
 Worse, if the global properties are computed at runtime?
-The sfproj SDK does this with PublishDir, which tells the project where to put its outputs so the parent sfproj can consume them.
+The sfproj SDK does this with PublishDir, which tells the project where to put its outputs so the referencing sfproj can consume them.
 We may need to work with sfproj folks and other SDK owners, which may not be necessarily a bad thing since already the sfproj SDK requires 2 complete builds of dependencies (ProjectReference + this PublishDir thing) and can be optimized.
 A possible short term fix: Add nodes to graph to special case these kinds of SDKs.

 Note that graph cycles are disallowed, even if they're using disconnected targets.
 This is a breaking change, as today you can have two projects where each project depends on a target from the other project, but that target doesn't depend the default target or anything in its target graph.